FAQs about tourism in the Netherlands and COVID-19 measures

 What rules apply if I travel by taxi?

-From 1 July 2020 taxi passengers must undergo a pre-travel health check and wear a non-medical face mask.
+Taxi passengers must undergo a pre-travel health check and wear a non-medical face mask.
 This will help reduce the risk of coronavirus spreading.
 It is a good idea to book your taxi in advance wherever possible.
 Taxi firms are taking additional measures to prevent the virus spreading, such as additional cleaning between journeys.
 The driver will also ask you to place your luggage in the boot yourself and to open your own door.

 Can I travel by coach in the Netherlands?